alexander-koch/golem/README.md

 	let mut x = 5
 	x = x + 1

-Functions are declared using the 'fn' keyword.
-Every function is then followed by a tuple.
+Functions are declared using the 'func' keyword.
 The use of egyptian style braces is standard (Not supported yet, final structure may change).

-	fn main(args) {
+	func main(args) {
 		# body
 	}